 I get burnt out really fast with legs.
 Especially with multiple reps and sets of squats.
 I’d like to improve my leg endurance and I would also like to increase the size of my leg muscles a little if I can.
 I started to do weighted squats and weighted lunges on leg days.
 Any other tips?

-You really want to exhaust the legs from many different angles.
-Think lots of reps, different moves, picking the right weight where it is challenging and yet you can have proper form.
+When training, you really want to exhaust the legs from many different angles.
+Think lots of reps, different moves, picking the right weight where it is challenging but yet you can have proper form.
 It’s funny that you (a man) wants to gain some mass, and women usually want to decrease the size of their legs.
-As women we like to store fat here and it’s tough to lose.
+As women, we like to store fat here and it’s tough to lose.
 However, a similar approach can be used for everyone!
 In building mass you will want to use heavier weights, but it is really about exhausting those limbs.
 Here are a few samples:

 Get a Ripped Lower Body